StorageB/custom-command-toggle/README.md

 #### A GNOME extension to run shell commands using a GNOME quick toggle.

-Custom Command Toggle is a GNOME extension to run user defined terminal/shell commands by switching a customizable quick toggle button on or off.
+Custom Command Toggle is an extension for GNOME 45/46 to run user defined commands by switching a customizable quick toggle button on or off.

 <br>